Stretton-under-Fosse

 Stretton-under-Fosse is a village and civil parish in the English county of Warwickshire.
+In the 2021 census the population of the parish was 206.

-In 2001 its population was recorded as 185, increasing to 234 at the 2011 Census.
-The village contains a number of old cottages along its main street.
+The village is located just east of the Fosse Way former Roman road, and just south of the M6 motorway.
+It contains a number of old cottages along its main street.
 Just outside Stretton is an old manor house, Newbold Revel, which is currently used as a training college for prison officers.
-Nearby is the Oxford Canal and a canal arm leading to Stretton Wharf.
+Just south of the village is the Oxford Canal and a canal arm leading to Stretton Wharf.

+Between 1847 and 1957, the village was served by nearby Brinklow railway station on the West Coast Main Line, which was originally known as Stretton station.

 Stretton means "settlement on a Roman road" (from the Old English stræt and tun).
 In this case the road is Fosse Way.

 Historic buildings

-There are 13 listed buildings by Historic England.
-These include several houses in Main Street, a cast iron canal bridge and the early Victorian church of St. Peter.
+There are 9 listed buildings by Historic England.
+These include several houses in Main Street and a cast iron canal bridge.